Harissa

 • 8 cornichon pickles, sliced crosswise

-Salt and pepper
+• Salt and pepper to taste

 Method

-Mix tuna, mayo, and harissa together.
+Mix the tuna, mayo, and harissa together until well combined.

 Harissa Citrus Salad